DCAN-Labs/cdni-brain/docs/roadblocks.md

 * Run this command to remove the lock files: `rm -rf ~/.config/chromium/Singleton*`

-For questions, suggestions, or to note any errors, post an issue on our [Github](https://github.com/DCAN-Labs/cdni-brain/issues).
+For questions, suggestions, or to note any errors, [post a Github issue](https://github.com/DCAN-Labs/cdni-brain/issues).